ameena117/ameena117/README.md

 <br>

-- I’m a fresh graduate from Birzeit University with a major in Computer Engineering.
+- I’m a graduate from Birzeit University with a major in Computer Engineering.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>